harish170704/An-Inclusive-platform-for-the-deaf-and-disabled/README.md

 ---

-## 📁 Project Structure

-An-Inclusive-platform-for-the-deaf-and-disabled/
-├── src/           # Source code and components
-├── public/        # Static files and assets
-├── tests/         # Automated tests (if any)
-├── package.json   # Project dependencies and scripts
-└── README.md      # Project documentation (this file)
 🚀 Getting Started
 Clone the repository:

 git clone https://github.com/harish170704/An-Inclusive-platform-for-the-deaf-and-disabled.git

 Install dependencies:
 npm install

 Run the development server:
 npm start

 Access the app in your browser: http://localhost:3000 (or the port specified in your setup)